-ASCO offers a series of courses that offer insight on how to treat older patients with cancer.
-These courses are designed to provide instruction on the unique treatment and management strategies through the use of patient-case scenarios interspersed with audio commentary from the experts.
+ASCO offers a series of courses that offer insight into how to treat older patients with cancer.
+These courses are designed to provide instruction on the unique treatment and management strategies in geriatric oncology.
+Information is presented through patient-case scenarios interspersed with audio commentary from the experts.

 International Society of Geriatric Oncology

-The International Society of Geriatric Oncology, or Société Internationale d’Oncologie Gériatrique in French, hence the acronym SIOG, was founded in 2000.
+The International Society of Geriatric Oncology, or Société Internationale d'Oncologie Gériatrique was founded in 2000.
+The acronym, SIOG, is based on the French name.
 The major risk factor for cancer is age, and with the aging of the world population, a major epidemiologic challenge is before us.

-At the initiative of Prof. Martine Extermann, 2009-2010 SIOG President, a monograph presenting the SIOG 10 Priorities was published in 2011 in collaboration with SIOG National Representatives.
+At the initiative of Prof. Martine Extermann, 2009-2010 SIOG President, a monograph presenting the SIOG 10 Priorities was published in 2011.
+The monograph was produced in collaboration with SIOG National Representatives.

 It has members in more than 40 countries around the world.
-SIOG honors each year a prominent world expert in the field with the Calabresi Award, named after its first president: Dr. Paul Calabresi.
+Each year SIOG honors a prominent world expert in the field by awarding them the Calabresi Award.
+The award is named after SIOG’s first president, Dr. Paul Calabresi.

 For more information please visit www.siog.org or contact firstname.lastname@example.org.